 It is important to note that while this section discusses the downsides of density and the extra service demands created when people live in dense environments, cities are likely to make the provision of services less expensive and more cost-effective compared to rural areas.
 Mass vaccination, high quality primary education, and social protection are examples of services that all likely to be easier to deliver in urban areas, due in large part to the lower cost of accessing people.
+Thus, as highlighted above, cities are In developing countries, urbanisation has proceeded far more quickly than institutional development - creating an urgent need for these cities to tackle the downsides of density.

-Thus, as highlighted above, cities are likely to be productive places, both in the private and public domain.
+likely to be productive places, both in the private and public domain.
 We note that there is comparably less evidence on this dimension, and that estimates of how the cost of service delivery change with density would be important future work.

-a.
-What are the social costs of urban contagion, congestion, and crime?
+A What are the social costs of urban contagion, congestion, and crime?